wavefrontHQ/docs/pages/doc/ts_exists.md

 ```
 exists(<expression>)
 ```
+Returns 1 if any time series described by the expression exists, and returns 0 otherwise.
-Returns 1 if at least one value has been reported for the expression in the last 4 weeks.
-Returns 0 otherwise.
+A time series exists if it has reported a data value in the last 4 weeks.
 ## Parameters
 <table style="width: 100%;">
 <tbody>